iTwin/itwinjs-core/docs/bis/intro/physical-hierarchy-organization.md

 ### ISystem

-`ISystem` is an abstract class that represents a significant discipline-specific arrangement of Entities intended to fulfill one or more functions.
-Sewers, roadways, HVAC and fire-suppression are all examples of real-world Entities that are modeled with `System` subclasses. `System` subclasses tend to be suffixed with 'System'.
+`ISystem` is a mixin class that represents a significant discipline-specific arrangement of Entities intended to fulfill one or more functions.
+Sewers, roadways, HVAC and fire-suppression systems are all examples of real-world Entities that are modeled with `ISystem` subclasses. `ISystem` subclasses tend to be suffixed with 'System'.

 Architecture is also considered an `ISystem`, as it is discipline-specific and has the same general behaviors at the other `ISystem`s.